What’s Your Record Uptime? 160 Days

-This is a record uptime of 160 days with no rebooting.
+This is a personal record uptime of 160 days with no rebooting on a Mac.

 At the very least it’s a personal record.
 Now I know in the server world long uptimes aren’t unusual.
 But 160 days is half a year!
 And this is a consumer operating system!
 I think this has to be some sort of record uptime for Mac OS X.